ifen1/EBBA/README.md

 DNNs: ResNet or VGG

-Note: For Cifar10, we remove T and set the NP_k as P_k-2
+Note: For Cifar10, we set the NP_k as P_k-1.

 If you have questions, please contact YudongGao0504@163.com